felipe16030/felipe16030/README.md

 _I am excited to ship code that will make a difference_

-My interests include: AI, Modelling and Simulation, 80's Rock, and the NF
+My interests include: AI, Modelling and Simulation, 80's Rock, and the NFL

 #### Currently...